pkivolowitz/asm_book/more/apple_silicon/README.md

 ## Differences between Apple and Linux

-### Loading label addresses

-This was described above.
-If you use `LLD_ADDR` the macros will adapt for you.

-### Function labels

-Apple prepends an underscore, Linux does not.
-Instead of:

-`bl  printf`

-do:

-`CRT printf`

-and the macro will adapt.

-### main

-Like other function labels, Apple wants `_main` while Linux wants `main`.

-Simply use:

-`MAIN`

-and the macro will adapt.

-### Globals

-Instead of writing:

-`.global main`

-use

-`GLABEL main`

-and the macros will adapt.

-You can find documentation on the macros [here](../../macros/README.md).

 ## Variadic functions

+*This is important!
+Understand this section in order to be able to use `printf()`.*

 Functions like `printf()` are variadic.
-This means the function can take any number of parameters.
-The first argument contains some information that tells the function how many parameters were actually given.
+These are functions that can take any number of parameters.
+The first argument contains information that tells the function how many parameters were actually given.

 For example: